Best Stock Footage Sites: Top 21 Sites to Download Stock Footage

 - See full plans and prices for StockPhotoSecrets Shop Video

-Shutterstock Video – The Titanic Stock Footage Library
+Shutterstock Video – The Most Popular Stock Footage Library

 This agency is famous for its size.
 They host what’s arguably the largest stock photo collection of the web –with almost 200 million files– and their stock footage catalog is not that behind!
-Their video collection is also one of the biggest around, with over 10 million clips and counting.
-They have from web res up to 4K quality, all Royalty Free and suitable for professional commercial use.
+Their video collection is also one of the biggest around, with over 18 million clips and counting.
+They have from web res up to 4K quality, all Royalty-Free, and suitable for professional commercial use.